lsieben97/Interpic/README.md

 - [ ] Custom menu items for extensions.
 - [ ] Better logging usage.
 - [ ] Logger access in developer menu.
+- [ ] Offline mode where actions that require network access are forbidden.

 ## Project structure